Day-to-Day Life of an Adjuster

 To become a claims adjuster, I first had to learn about insurance laws.

 Most states require claims adjusters to pass a state exam much like nurses and firefighters in order to receive their license to practice claims adjusting.
-After passing the exam, claims adjusters should focus on growing their skills in construction materials and processes (for example, replacing a roof after a hail storm), learning how to negotiation, learning how to read and interpret insurance policies (there are 100s), and most of all good customer service as claims adjusters are the face of the insurance company.
+After passing the exam, claims adjusters should focus on growing their skills in construction materials and processes (for example, replacing a roof after a hail storm), learning how to negotiate, learning how to read and interpret insurance policies (there are 100s), and most of all good customer service as claims adjusters are the face of the insurance company.

 An Alternative to Getting Started